 “Oils bind with [your] dead skin cells, acting like a glue, so you get a bigger build-up of dead layers,” Thomas explains.
-“Then, your skin’s sensors will pick up on the fact you have a hydrating layer on it, so it thinks it doesn’t need to absorb water from inside the body.
+“Then your skin’s sensors will pick up on the fact you have a hydrating layer on it, so it thinks it doesn’t need to absorb water from inside the body.
 This water is the only way to hydrate the deeper living cells, so by overhydrating the outside layers, you can cause the deeper living layers to become dehydrated.”

-So keep scrolling.
+But how?
 Thomas and Hextall have broken down their top skin-smoothing tips, from the cleansing trick that gives your pores an extra polish to a hydrating hack that guarantees a plump, pillowy complexion.

 Both Hextall and Thomas offered up this cleansing trick: After removing makeup, use a face cloth to lightly buff the skin for mild exfoliation.
 The type of cleanser you use is important, too.
-“If you strip the skin barrier of oil with a soapy cleanser that will unbalance its delicate acidic pH, and no moisturiser will be able to mitigate against that damage,” says Hextall.
+“If you strip the skin barrier of oil with a soapy cleanser, that will unbalance its delicate acidic pH, and no moisturiser will be able to mitigate against that damage,” says Hextall.
 She adds: “If your skin feels tight after cleansing, your wash is too strong.”

 Swap overly thick creams for Hextall’s hack. “[After washing your face], apply a hyaluronic acid and spritz the skin with a mineral water.
 Hyaluronic acid can carry a thousand times its weight in water.
-Allow the water to be absorbed and then add a layer of moisturiser to protect the skin barrier and reduce water loss.
-This leaves skin looking plumped and hydrated.
+Allow the water to be absorbed, and then add a layer of moisturiser to protect the skin barrier and reduce water loss.
+This leaves skin looking plumped and hydrated.”

 “Micro-needling is my treatment of choice for skin texture,” says Hextall.
-It involves using a roller or pen-like device to puncture skin with hundreds of teeny, tiny needles.
+It involves using a roller or pen-like device to puncture skin with hundreds of teeny-tiny needles.
 You can do it yourself at home or see a professional. “[Then] combine it with topical treatments, such as hyaluronic acid, vitamin C and other antioxidant cocktails.
-Usually, after two to three treatments, pore size is smaller, skin tone is more even and skin looks fresher, firmer and has that youthful glow.”
+Usually after two to three treatments, pore size is smaller, skin tone is more even, and skin looks fresher, firmer and has that youthful glow.”

-“Before I start any treatment for those looking for better skin texture, I give them a bag full of sun cream samples to find the one that will work.
-Once you have found a suitable high factor sun cream that can be worn daily, you have found your most powerful anti-ageing product. ■
+Winter isn’t an excuse; you should be wearing SPF all year round.
+“The biggest enemy of skin texture is the sun,” says Hextall.
+“Look for broad-spectrum sun creams with at least factor 15, but in my view, preferably 50 with good UVA and UVB protection.
+Before I start any treatment for those looking for better skin texture, I give them a bag full of sun cream samples to find the one that will work.
+Once you have found a suitable high-factor sun cream that can be worn daily, you have found your most powerful anti-ageing product. ■